This Quiche Florentine is an easy version of the traditional French dish—a custard of eggs, cream, cheese, and spinach baked in a pastry shell.

 If I’m eating a French quiche for lunch or dinner, I love to pair it with a big green salad or a soup.
 Possibilities are endless, but I've pulled some of my favorite recipes into this Best Side Dishes for Quiche post.
 And here are a few of my favorite pairings:

 If you love a spinach quiche but want even more veggies packed in there, you may also want to try my Spinach Mushroom Quiche with Tomatoes (not classic, but still delicious)!
+Or, if you are a seafood eater, try my Smoked Salmon Broccoli Quiche recipe.

 If you try this Quiche Florentine recipe, I would love to hear from you!
 Leave a comment below—I read them all, and your feedback is invaluable to me.
 And please follow along on Instagram, Pinterest, and Facebook or subscribe to my newsletter.
 I'd love to inspire you with more delicious, healthy, and seasonal recipes!